Locality in Network Optimization: Localized algorithms and bias-variance

-Note that the constants appearing in the bounds in Theorem \ref{thm:error localized} do not depend on the choice of the subgraph $\vec G'$ of $\vec G$, but depend only on $\mu$, $Q$, $k_+$, and $k_-$ (as the proofs in Appendix \ref{app:error localized} attest, a more refined analysis can yield better constants that do depend on the choice of $\vec G'$).
-In particular, the same constants apply for the analysis of the \emph{global} algorithm, i.e., the projected gradient descent applied to the entire graph $\vec G$.
-In this case, the bias term clearly equals $0$, so that the error equals the variance (hence the indicator function $\mathbf{1}_{\vec G'\neq \vec G}$ in Theorem \ref{thm:error localized}).
+The bound for the bias decays exponentially with respect to the graph-theoretical distance (i.e., the distance in the undirected graph $G$) between the inner boundary of $\vec G'$, i.e., $\Delta(\vec G')$, and the region where the perturbation $p$ is supported, i.e., $Z\subseteq V$.
+The rate is governed by the eigenvalue $\mu$, the condition number $Q$, and the maximum/minimum degree of the graph.
+The bound for the variance decays exponentially with respect to the running time, with rate proportional to $1/Q$.
+We highlight that the constants appearing in the bounds in Theorem \ref{thm:error localized} do not depend on the choice of the subgraph $\vec G'$ of $\vec G$, but depend only on $\mu$, $Q$, $k_+$, and $k_-$ (as the proofs in Appendix \ref{app:error localized} attest, a more refined analysis can yield better constants that do depend on the choice of $\vec G'$).
+In particular, the same constants apply for the analysis of the global algorithm.
+In this case, the bias term is zero, so that the error equals the variance component (see the indicator function in Theorem \ref{thm:error localized}).

-In the next section we show that the bias introduced by the localization procedure can be exploited to lower the computational complexity that is associated to the variance term.
-This is the key idea that allows us to prove dimension-free computational complexity for the localized algorithm.